 Portability of performance with dynamic auto-tuning.
 Another option for performance portability is to use auto-tuning at runtime.
 Compared with static auto-tuning, this dynamic approach incurs more overhead at runtime but it is able to leverage information that only becomes available at execution.
 The result of these different compromises is that the dynamic approach makes sense at a coarser grain than the static approach and that is therefore interesting to combine both.
-In the case of Gysela, we have implemented this approach based on the StarPU runtime developed in Inria project-team STORM (related to WP1 contribution).
-The whole 2D advection of which the kernel optimized with

-BOAST is a part has been ported to use the native StarPU API for parallelisation instead of OpenMP.
+In the case of GYSELA, we have implemented this approach based on the StarPU runtime developed in Inria project-team STORM (related to WP1 contribution).
+The whole 2D advection of which the kernel optimized with BOAST is a part has been ported to use the native StarPU API for parallelisation instead of OpenMP.
 This new approach makes it possible to express parallelism at a grain that would be complex to express in the previously used OpenMP fork-join model and thus improve cache usage.
 StarPU should also improve performance portability by letting execution choices be made in the StarPU scheduling plug-in rather than in the application code.
 The scheduling plug-in can take into account informations about the available hardware and can even be changed for different executions.
-Some preliminary evaluations on the Poincare cluster have demonstrated a 15% speedup on a realistically sized case compared to the version using OpenMP fork-join.
-This optimization can not be included in production code for the moment.
-This work has also been described in the proceeding paper of the CEMRACS school.
+Early evaluations on the Poincare cluster have demonstrated a 15% speedup on a realistically sized case compared to the version using OpenMP fork-join.
+This work has also been described in the proceeding paper of the CEMRACS school [Building and auto-tuning computing kernels: experimenting with BOAST and StarPU in the GYSELA code, Bigot & al, 2018, ESAIM proc., to appear.
+It has not been integrated in the production code.